MattPahuta/employee-directory/README.md

-# Project Source - Project Title
+# Employee Directory - Scrimba Solo Project

-This is a solution to the [Description of project/challenge](https://www.sourceofproject.com).
+This is a Bootcamp exclusive solo project from the [Scrimba Frontend Developer Career Path](https://www.scrimba.com).
+A companion project to the Tindog project, the Employee Directory is meant to be an implementation of moderately advanced JavaScript techniques covered in Module 7 (Next-level JavaScript) of the FEWD path.

 ## Table of contents